Westview High School (San Diego): Academics

 A 4x4 block learning schedule is implemented at Westview, meaning that over the course of a year a student will take up to eight courses, or four each semester.
 Each course is broken into two nine-week quarters each worth five credits, or the equivalent of a semester at most high schools that go by the semester system.
-In addition to the four daily classes, there are various other periods such as Homeroom, Sustained Silent Homework (SSH), and Wolverine Time, a tutorial period, which occurs on Tuesdays, Wednesdays, and Thursdays.
+In addition to the four daily classes, there are various other periods such as Homeroom, Silent Study Hall (SSH), and Wolverine Time, a tutorial period, which occurs on Tuesdays, Wednesdays, and Thursdays.
 School begins at 8:35 AM on all days except Wednesday, when it begins at 9:55 AM.
 School ends at 3:45 PM except on "minimum days" on final exam dates where only half the classes exist.

 Graduation from Westview requires meeting PUSD's course requirements.
 They include a biological science course, a civics and economics course, a fine arts course, two math courses (at least one math course must be taken in each of 9th and 10th grade), a physical science course, one English course in each grade, and one course in each of U.S. history and world history.
 In addition to the required ninth-grade physical education requirement, one other physical education course is needed.
 Though not required for graduation, students must also take at least two foreign language courses in the same language in order to be able to enter a state university.
 In addition, all students must take at least 8.5 elective courses to graduate, which can be satisfied by completing extra courses in the subject areas above, or by completing designated elective courses.
 Students also need to pass the California High School Exit Exam.

 Grade point averages are computed with each quarter receiving either an A, B, C, D, or F, which correspond to 4, 3, 2, 1, and 0, respectively.
 In addition to one Honors course, all Advanced Placement courses are assigned values of 5, 4, 3, 1, and 0, for these grades.
 A grade of "F" in any course means a failing grade, and as such will not qualify for graduation credits, and if the course is a required course, it must be retaken and passed in order to qualify.
 A grade of "D" in any course that has it will qualify for graduation credits, but will not count as having been passed for entry into state universities, and as such if a student who wishes to enter a state university after graduation earns this grade, they must retake the course and earn at least a "C".
 However, not all courses include a grade of D, as some only go down to C and consider anything lower as an F; in such courses, at least a C is necessary to pass the course and earn graduation credits.

+Grades in Advanced Placement courses will be changed to an A for a 4 or 5 score on the AP exam.